learning-software-engineering/learning-software-engineering.github.io/Topics/Tech_Stacks/Nodemailer.md

       }
     });
 ```
 Here, it uses gmail to send email.
-Information about the mail address that you want the email to sent from goes to auth as the code suggested.
+Information about the mail address that you want the email to be sent from goes to auth as the code suggested.

-[This website](https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/) gives further explanation about credential.
-It might be helpful when you are actually implementing and enconter any errors.
+[This website](https://www.freecodecamp.org/news/use-nodemailer-to-send-emails-from-your-node-js-server/) gives further explanation about credentials.
+It might be helpful when you are actually implementing and encounter any errors.

 ## Create a MailOptions Object: